 - Prof. Dirk Knoesen, Prof. C.J.
 Arendse and Dr S. Halindintwali - Photovoltaics

-- Prof. M. B. T. Tchokonte - Superconducting materials
+- Prof. M. B. T. Tchokonte - Magnetism and Magnetic Materials

 - Prof. Reginaldt Madjoe and Mr T. Muller - Metal-semiconductor interactions

 - Strongly Correlated Electron Systems - Prof. M.B.T.
 Tchokonte